hbc/NGS-Data-Analysis-long-course/sessionII/lessons/04a_introR-R-and-RStudio.md

 ### Adding files to your working directory

 There are a few files that we will be working with in the next few lessons and you can access them using the links provided below.
 If you right click on the link, and "Save link as..".
 Choose `~/Desktop/Intro-to-R/data` as the destination of the file.
-You should now see the file appear in your working directory. **We will disucss these files a bit later in the lesson.**
+You should now see the file appear in your working directory. **We will discuss these files a bit later in the lesson.**

 * Download the **normalized counts file** by right clicking on [this link](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionII/data/counts.rpkm.csv)
 * Download **metadata file** using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv)